duncancmt/fu/README.md

     `balanceOf(...)`
 * Anti-whale

+## Restrictions

+FU is designed to still be strictly compliant with [ERC20](https://eips.ethereum.org/EIPS/eip-20) as written.
+However, to make things a little more interesting, there are some additional restrictions beyond what ERC20 literally requires.

+* Calls to `transfer` or `transferFrom` reduce the balance of the caller/`from` by exactly the specified amount
+* Calls to `transfer` or `transferFrom` increase the balance of `to` by a value that lies in the range of reasonable interpretations of how it should be calculated
+  * Lower bound: compute the tax amount exactly, round it up, then deduct it from the specified amount
+  * Upper bound: exactly compute the specified amount minus the tax, round it up

+"Normal" reflection tokens do not have these properties, and the author adopted them primarily to demonstrate mastery of the required numerical programming techniques.

+# Implementation

 ## Extension standards

 FU is a full-featured token, supporting the following extensions to the ERC20 standard (with metadata)